 Medical School Studies

-As a medical student at Washington University, you will receive an education among the very best in the world.
-Our students are taught the scientific basis of medicine and the most up-to-date clinical care, one-on-one with faculty.
+As a medical student at WashU, you’ll receive an education among the very best in the world.
+You’ll be taught the scientific basis of medicine and the most up-to-date clinical care, one-on-one with faculty.

 - Traditional lectures and laboratory